achenio/Telemedicine-portal/documentation/docs.md

-# Telemedicine Portal Documentation
+# 🏥 Telemedicine Portal Documentation

-## Overview
+## 📄 Overview

 Telemedicine Portal is a modern web application designed to provide remote healthcare services.
 It enables users to:

-- Book and manage medical appointments online.
+- 📅 Book and manage medical appointments online
-- Communicate securely with healthcare professionals via encrypted chat.
+- 💬 Communicate securely with healthcare professionals via encrypted chat
-- Access AI-powered support for quick symptom checking and guidance.
+- 🤖 Access AI-powered support for quick symptom checking and guidance
-- Register and login with secure user authentication backed by a database.
+- 🔐 Register and login with secure user authentication backed by a database

 ---

-## Technologies Used
+## 🛠️ Technologies Used

-- **Frontend:** HTML5, CSS3, JavaScript
+- 🎨 **Frontend:** HTML5, CSS3, JavaScript
-- **Backend:** Node.js with Express and WebSocket for real-time chat, FLASK CORS to allow real-time payments on the platform
+- 🖥️ **Backend:** Node.js with Express and WebSocket for real-time chat, Flask CORS for secure payments
-- **Database:** SQLite to manage user profiles, payment registration, and secure chat history
+- 🗃️ **Database:** SQLite to manage user profiles, payment registration, and secure chat history
-- **Security:** WebSocket encryption for chat, password hashing, input validation
+- 🔒 **Security:** WebSocket encryption for chat, password hashing, input validation

 ---
 ## 📡Server Launch